-All faculty are asked to be on campus beginning the Monday one week prior to the beginning of Fall Quarter classes.
+All faculty are asked to be on campus beginning the Monday, one week before the beginning of Fall Quarter classes.
 This assures that everyone is available for programmed events, including colloquium meetings, during that week, as well as for greeting and advising new and returning students.